Helen George: Career

 In May 2020, she sang "(There'll Be Bluebirds Over) The White Cliffs of Dover" at Buckingham Palace in a BBC broadcast marking the 75th anniversary of VE Day.

 In January 2024, she appeared in The King and I, playing Anna Leonowens, at the Dominion Theatre London.
+She starred as the Fairy Godmother in Richmond Theatre's pantomime Cinderella from December 2025 to January 2026.

+In summer 2026 she played Tracy Samantha Lord in High Society at the Barbican Theatre in London.

 Personal life

 From 2011 to 2015, George was married to actor Oliver Boot.
 In April 2016, she began dating her Call the Midwife co-star Jack Ashton when they went to South Africa to film the show's Christmas special.
 Their daughter, Wren Ivy, was born in September 2017.
 During her pregnancy with Wren, George was diagnosed with ICP.
 Due to this complication, she delivered Wren three weeks early via elective caesarean section.
 She is a patron of the charity ICP Support.

 In June 2021, George announced on Instagram that she was pregnant with her second child.
 Her daughter, Lark, was born in November 2021.
 George and Ashton split up in 2023.